-[All information is strictly educational in nature and is not tax or financial advice.
+[All information on penalty free withdrawals is strictly educational in nature and is not tax or financial advice.
 If you haven’t yet, please review the website disclosure statement here.]

 When I started working in the financial services industry as an advisor, I was aghast at the number of people who would take early withdrawals from their retirement accounts.
 After all, this was money for retirement, not the present!
 However, I soon realized my naivety, and I was humbled.